Mixed up about which event is which?

 LWMTA Scholarship Competition: April.
 Play 2 memorized pieces for cash awards and the opportunity to represent Lake Washington Music Teachers Association at the State Conference.
 Prerequisite: LWMTA Music Artistry Program

 Music Artistry Program (LWMTA): late February.
 Master class format.
 Play 2 pieces for a short, open lesson, and also receive written comments.
 Students need not perform from memory.
 LWMTA's MAP Recognition Recital, provides a student showcase the following week.

 Music Literacy Exams (formerly WSMTA Musicianship Exams), late April.
 Graded theory exams, offered by Washington State Music Teachers Association.

-Musical Passport Festival (LWMTA) November 5 2023 Students perform two memorized pieces from different eras and receive a grade and comments from participating Lake Washington MTA teachers.
+Musical Passport Festival (LWMTA), November.
+Students perform two memorized pieces from different eras and receive a grade and comments from participating Lake Washington MTA teachers.
 Upon receiving a grade of “Gold” or above for every two years, they are qualified to receive awards.

 Musical Gift Recitals (LWMTA) Dates TBA.
 These monthly programs are held at different retirement homes across the Eastside.
-Monthly virtual recitals are produced for YouTube.
+Virtual video recitals are produced for YouTube.
 1 hour of community service may be earned for participation in one of the recitals.
 Music does not need to be memorized.

 PAFE -- Performing Arts Festival of the Eastside: April 8-13 2024.
 Play 2 memorized pieces, Master class format.
 Receive mini-lesson adjudication, written comments, and opportunity to earn honors.
 Concerto class may be added to solo program.